 I was completely stunned the first time I came here.
 I couldn’t believe that such a place could be so little known outside of Le Marche and Emilia-Romagna - it lies on the border of the two regions.
-Now I'm a regular visitor and many of the tourists are in fact returnees.
-Once you have been here you will find it difficult to resist the longing to return.
+Now I'm a regular visitor and many of the tourists are repeat visitors.
+Once you have been here, you will find it difficult to resist the longing to return.

 Photo by Jim DeLutes

-Castellans and even those knowing little of medieval military history will be amazed at the complicated and barbaric defences of this castle/fortress.
+Castellans and even those knowing little of medieval military history will be amazed at the complicated and barbaric defenses of this castle or fortress.

 Umberto Eco, one of Italy's greatest writers, called San Leo the most beautiful city in all of Italy.
 He loved the castle and the churches, but more than anything, he loved Piazza Dante.
 It is in Piazza Dante that poets, artists, and writers have passed by and fallen in love—not just Umberto Eco, but Dante Alighieri too.